The Competence Theater

 The Bridge Generation

-Old Jin's generation learned competence first and augmented later, preserving the underlying skill beneath the acceleration.
+They learned competence first and augmented later, preserving the underlying skill beneath the acceleration.
 They can function without the Second Mind because they functioned before it.
 Their competence is real, merely enhanced.
+But there are fewer of them every year.

 The Theater Generation

-The current generation was augmented before competence could develop, learning to perform ability through an interface that does the actual work.
+Augmented before competence could develop.
+They learned to perform ability through an interface that does the actual work.
 They have never experienced unaugmented problem-solving.
-The theater isn't a failure of individual character.
-It's the natural consequence of building a society where apparent competence is rewarded and underlying competence is invisible.
+The theater isn't a failure of individual character — it's the natural consequence of building a society where apparent competence is rewarded and underlying competence is invisible.

 Implications